abhijitnr/BURGER-HUB-MERN/frontend/README.md

 ## About

 This is BURGER-HUB's UI.

+For building the frontend, I used HTML5, CSS3, JavaScript, ReactJS, axios, Chart.js, country-state-city, framer-motion, protected-route-react, react-chartjs-2, react-hot-toast, react-icons, react-redux, react-router-dom, sass and @reduxjs/toolkit.

 Here is the files and folder structure, tech stack and libraries.

 ## Teck-Stack and Libraries